Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 - In Ball State's 12 games this year, it has four wins against the spread.

-- This season, the Cardinals have just two ATS wins in five games as an underdog of 4.5 points or more.
+- This year, the Cardinals have two against the spread wins in four games as an underdog of 6 points or more.

-- Ball State has gone over the point total in 27.3% of its opportunities this season (three times over 11 games with a set point total).
+- Ball State's games this season have eclipsed the over/under three times in 11 opportunities (27.3%).

 - When Ball State scores more than 27.7 points, it is 3-2 against the spread and 5-1 overall.

-- Ball State is 1-1 against the spread and 2-0 overall when the team churns out more than 405.8 yards.

-- The Cardinals have 10 giveaways this season, while the Panthers have 19 takeaways .
+- This year the Cardinals have 10 turnovers, nine fewer than the Panthers have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.